No Roads Health Medical

 " I went to Tufi on the coast of PNG for a relaxing holiday and quickly realised that No Roads - Health needed to return here.
 Whereas the villages of The Kokoda Track are isolated by rugged terrain, these villages are denied health care by vast expanses of water which are susceptible to strong winds and rough seas.
 The Health Centre in this region cannot cope with the demand placed on them with their limited resources and they, along with the villages, were hopeful that we could replicate what we have done in the highlands in this beautiful coastal region."

-This is not a hard trekking expedition - the team will travel to many of the villages by boat and canoe as there are "No Roads"!!!
+This is not a hard trekking expedition - the team will travel to many of the villages by boat / canoe as there are "No Roads"!!!

-This expeditions is rated Grade 2 - Moderate
+This expedition is rated Grade 2 - Moderate

-- Accommodation at the Holiday Inn Port Moresby / Tufi Resort / Village Stays
+- Accommodation in PNG - POM / Tufi Resort / Village Stays

 - Medical / Nursing Registration within PNG